fol21/port-scanner-rust/README.md

 # port-scanner-rust
-Simple tests for port availability in an ip address
+Simple tests for port availability in an ip address.